 Getting a Texas Learners Permit

-Like other states, Texas employs a graduated drivers license program that grants teens between the ages of 15 and 18 increasing freedom and responsibilities on the road.
-Each state’s program works a little bit differently, so it’s important that you understand what to expect when you or your teenager want to start driving.
+There are a number of steps that are taken to getting your learners permit in Texas, including starting Drivers Ed.
 If you know how the system works ahead of time, you can plan out your actions ahead of time, enroll in the right courses, fulfill all your driving requirements, and earn your driving privileges.

 Texans can apply for their learners permits (or “learners licenses” as they are sometimes called) as young as 15 years old, but only if they have completed the classroom portion of a state-approved drivers education course.
 This consists of at least 32 hours of in-class instruction from an official instructor, and may even conclude with the written exam usually taken at the DPS before being approved for your learner’s permit.
 If you succeed in obtaining your learners license, you must have a licensed driver over age 21 in the front seat of the car at all times.